EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 ### Unresolved Topics
 _Address any open topics from the past meeting._

+* Ben.
+RStan is broken on develop.

 ### New Topics
 _New topics that should be addressed immediately or by the next meeting._

 * __Developer name.
 Short description.
 Desired resolution.__
-* Ben.
-RStan is broken on develop.
-Daniel said he would fix the writer fallout.

 * Andrew.
 Fitting a model with latent jumps (from Novartis).
 See graphs here:  http://www.stat.columbia.edu/~gelman/temp/Screen%20Shot%202016-03-07%20at%204.29.55%20PM.png